Table of Contents

 Sub-organizations

 If your organization has the appropriate license, you can create one or more sub-organizations within your organization.
 Create sub-organizations to represent different business environments within your company.
-For example, you might create separate sub-organizations to represent your development, testing, and production environments.
+For example, you might create sub-organizations to represent different clients or different departments in your organization.

-You can create a sub-organization from the production organization, an additional production organization, or a sandbox organization.
+You can create a sub-organization from the production organization, from an additional production organization, or from a sandbox organization.

 When you create a sub-organization, the organization that you use to create a sub-organization becomes the parent organization.
 Each sub-organization can have only one parent, and it cannot contain another sub-organization.